 Instrumentation: State of the art scientific testing equipment is utilized for the analysis of samples in this laboratory.
-A few examples of equipment housed in the ULM Soil-Plant Analysis Laboratory include Inductively Coupled Plasmas, Graphite Furnaces, Gas Chromatographs and Flow Injection Mercury Systems.
+A few examples of equipment housed in the ULM Environmental Analysis Laboratory include Inductively Coupled Plasmas, Graphite Furnaces, Gas Chromatographs and Flow Injection Mercury Systems.

 Soil Testing: Samples are routinely analyzed for existing nutrient levels.
 These levels are used to make recommendations for the addition of fertilizer and lime, which ultimately results in achieving conditions for optimum plant growth.